|Written by||Pierre Marivaux|

 |Directed by||Neil Blackadder|

 Four survivors of a shipwreck – a gentleman and his valet, a lady and her maid – find themselves on an unusual island, occupied some years earlier by former slaves.
 When people get stranded here, they must switch roles: servants become masters, masters find out what it’s like to be servants.
 Marivaux’s play, which premiered in Paris in 1725, is at once an enchanting commedia dell’arte-inspired comedy and a resonant exploration of power relations.
-The director will refine the translation as well as developing the production approach through a collaborative rehearsal process.
+The director refined his own translation from the French (and the production approach) through a collaborative rehearsal process.

 Read the following articles about our production: